The

 Accustom your puppy to many things at a young age: Baths (see grooming

-and so on.
-Taking the time to make these things matter of fact and
+examined, and so on.
+Taking the time to make these things matter of fact

-begin to shed.
-A little effort now to get your puppy to enjoy brushing
+they begin to shed.
+A little effort now to get your puppy to enjoy

-will save you a lot of trouble later when it begins to shed and you need
+brushing will save you a lot of trouble later when it begins to shed and

 During